Setting up a trust so assets only go to children, grandchildren and direct bloodline descendants

 - Centreline Special Disability Trusts

-This paper considers these down-the-line Family Trusts.
+This paper considers whether there is any value in the down-the-line Family Trusts.

 Difference between a Family Trust and a 3-Generation Testamentary Trust Will

-A Family Trust is set up and operates while you are alive.
+- A Family Trust is set up and operates while you are alive.

-A Testamentary Trust and the superior 3-Generation Testamentary Trust are trusts in your Will.
-Your Will does not operate until you die.
-Therefore, these death trusts only operate when you are dead.
+Since your Will does not operate until you die, these death trusts only operate when you are dead.

 Restricting the beneficiaries in a Family Trust to just your decedents